coding-nouman/coding-nouman/README.md

 ## 🔥 About Me

 🎯 I'm Nouman, a focused **Frontend Web Developer** who codes with vision and purpose.

-- ✅ **HTML & CSS** mastered — clean code, solid structure, beautiful styling
-- 🚀 Currently sharpening skills in **layout systems** (Flex, Grid, Responsive Design)
-- 💼 Launched my first live project: [portfolio-v1 - Coming Soon](https://coding-nouman.github.io/portfolio-v1/)
   - 📁 Active contributor with daily commits and real project building

 ---